suhailvs/djangobook.com/chapter05.rst

 layer.
 First, we need to take care of some initial configuration; we need to tell Django which database server to use and how to connect to it.

-The simplest possible settings file is for a single-database setup using SQLite.

 As with ``TEMPLATES`` in the previous chapter, database configuration lives in the Django settings file, called ``settings.py`` by default.
 Edit that file and look for the database settings::